attestation services in sharjah

 5. Fee Payment

 Be prepared to pay a processing fee, if applicable.
-Check in advance the fee amount and acceptable payment methods directly with the Cour d'Appel or Rectorat.
+Check the current fee and accepted payment methods directly with the competent chamber of notaries.

 6. Apostille Issuance

-After processing, the Apostille, a form of stamped certificate, will be affixed to your original document, certifying it for international use in Hague Convention countries.
+After processing, the apostille is issued electronically and linked to your document, certifying it for use in other Apostille Convention countries.

 For more information, please contact our team by calling our UAE hotline at +971 58 648 2332.
 We are also available on WhatsApp.